ikanisa/prisma/docs/KNOWLEDGE_WEB_SOURCES_GUIDE.md

 2. Execute the sync script (or equivalent CI step) to compare YAML vs. database and apply changes.
 3. Keep the YAML as the review-friendly source of truth and treat the database as a replica populated from Git.

+If your database enforces `UNIQUE (url)` the script automatically skips any duplicate URLs from the YAML and lists them in the output so you can decide whether to adjust the registry or relax the constraint.

 Example TypeScript snippet:

 ```ts